 But here’s the good news.

-There’s in-person support on campus to help keep you on track and check your written work, so you’ll be reeling in those HDs in no time.
+There’s support to help keep you on track and check your written work, so you’ll be reeling in those HDs in no time.

 Yes, we’re talking about none other than Peer Writing Mentors!
 As a previous Peer Writing Mentor, I can say with absolute certainty that this service is one you should be using and taking advantage of.

-One of the best things about the Peer Writing Mentor service on campus is that you are being helped by those in the same boat as you.
-The Writing Mentors are actual UON students that are there to provide you with advice on developing and improving your study skills, writing ability and referencing.
+One of the best things about the Peer Writing Mentor service is that you are being helped by those in the same boat as you.
+The Writing Mentors are actual University of Newcastle students that are there to provide you with advice on developing and improving your study skills, writing ability and referencing.

 Because they’re students, just like yourself, there’s the added bonus of Writing Mentors understanding exactly what you’re going through.
 So while you’re bonding over telling the difference between Harvard, Chicago, MLA and APA, you know that you’re learning by their experience, which can be the best thing.
 The Writing Mentors are often second, third or fourth year students who have not only passed their courses, but excelled in them.

-It’s important that when you visit a Writing Mentor in either the Auchmuty or Huxley library, that you bring along a hard copy of your writing, the assignment question and the marking criteria.
+It’s important that when you meet with a Writing Mentor you bring along a copy of your writing, the assignment question and the marking criteria.
 This way, the Peer Writing Mentor can always understand the context of the assignment and what is required of you to complete it.

-However, there are some things to keep in mind before going to visit one of the Writing Mentors.
+However, there are some things to keep in mind before booking a meeting with our Writing Mentors.
 While they can give you advice about study skills, writing and referencing, Peer Writing Mentors can only offer general feedback about your writing or discuss ideas and concerns with you about your work.

 In my experience, there are some students who don’t know that the Writing Mentors are not there to edit your work for you, but rather to show you strategies for how to do something.
 For example, how to use a referencing style, analyse a question and interpret marking criteria, structure an essay, and use writing or note taking planners.